Return to Home Return to Overview Mechanical Reference

 10% - 0%

-The final 10% is a burst phase, so you want to immediately deal as much damage as possible.
-Cleanly transitioning into this phase is extremely important due to the relatively tight DPS-check: any downs or knockbacks at this stage will seriously hurt your chances of a kill.
+Cleanly transitioning into this phase is extremely important due to the relatively tight DPS-check: any downs or knockbacks at this stage may seriously affect the likelihood of a kill.
 Depending on the DPS spec, it might also be beneficial to save some cooldowns for the initial burst (e.g. Weave Self).

-At the start of the phase, Decima will become invulnerable and jump into the center of the arena, resetting all conduits.
-The jump is a knockback, so have Stability up.
+At the start of the phase, Decima will become Invulnerable and jump into the center of the arena, resetting all conduits.
+The jump is a knockback, so have Stability or Aegis up.
 At the same time Decima will cast any remaining Thunders, be ready to dodge.
-Depending on DPS, it can happen that two subsequent Thunder casts happen, be prepared to dodge twice subsequently.
+Depending on DPS, you may have two subsequent Thunder casts: be prepared to dodge twice.

 This combination of Seismic Crash and Thunder is extremely lethal: players should always attempt to dodge both components (called “double dodging”).

-Soon after this, a set of Fluxlances and Thunders must be played.
-Make sure to not hit any conduits, and the kiter should bait the Red Fluxlance and use a mobility skill behind a conduit to survive.
+Soon after this, a final set of Fluxlances and Thunders must be played.
+The kiter should bait the Red Fluxlance and position behind a conduit to survive.

-Additionally, Greens collection will spawn as well, gradually escalating from only a few greens to massive simultaneous 18-conduit discharges.
+Greens will start spawning as well, gradually escalating from only a few greens to massive simultaneous 18-conduit discharges.
 Try to block them as well as you can, while focusing on DPS and dodging Thunders.

 If 10 Greens move into Decima’s hitbox, Decima will become invulnerable and you will wipe.
-Hence, it is important to block as many as possible.
+It is important to block as many as possible and kill quickly before the situation escalates.
 Doing this successfully, keeping up damage, and avoiding downs will lead you to a successful clear.

 Return to Home Return to Overview Return to Top